Crookie Award: Hubris-Filled Gasbag Of The Year, Jerry Falwell, Jr.

-Category: World Politics Hits: 4Jerry Falwell Jr's sordid sexual proclivities and in-your-face abuse of his position as Liberty University's president is an example of extreme hubris.
+Category: World Politics Hits: 12Jerry Falwell Jr's sordid sexual proclivities and in-your-face abuse of his position as Liberty University's president is an example of extreme hubris.
 Suing Liberty U after he was fired is just blowing smoke at the fire.
 I really don't care what his kinks are, but when they involve his not-for-profit Liberty University, they matter.
 Taxpayers make sure that university exists, and students' penalties for too-short skirts and other "sins" contribute to their coffers.
 In 2020, Falwell, Jr. started out the year by claiming that COVID-19 was a biological weapon developed by North Korea against Trump personally.
 By the end of 2020, Falwell had resigned from Liberty University, sued them, and then dropped the lawsuit after reports that the funds of that God-blessed institution were used to promote Donald Trump.
 Lots of funds.
 Many, many tax-exempt dollars.

 Read more https://crooksandliars.com/2020/12/crookie-award-hubris-filled-gasbag-year